Welded Connections

 Base Metal Checks

-The connection is only as strong as its weakest link.
-Usually, the weld metal is stronger than the base metal, but shear failure of the connected plates adjacent to the weld must be checked independently.
+A welded connection is only as strong as its weakest link.
+While the deposited weld metal is typically stronger than the base metal being joined, the strength of the connected plates adjacent to the weld must be checked independently.
+The connection capacity is the lesser of the weld metal shear strength and the base metal shear strength.

 Balancing of Welds